Bugchasing: Motivation and activity

-Bugchasers are men who have sex with men (MSM) who eroticize HIV infection, especially through the intentional pursuit (or intended pursuit) of infection with the virus.
+Bugchasers are men who have sex with men (MSM) who eroticize HIV infection, particularly through engaging in online sexual fantasies of being infected with HIV, or who actually pursue infection with the virus.
 Since little is understood about the practice in general, the motivations for developing bugchasing identity and behavior remain largely undefined.
-However, there are four common motivating explanations.
+However, at least four motivations have been suggested: